julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 We used LLMs to create the definitions of the cultural heritage we examined in this project, to create some of the queries that we used in the first part of the project, and especially to check whether the ones we created were correct.
 We also used them when we needed further explanation or clarification on specific topics.

+##### Prompt Engineering

+We used several engineering prompts to achieve our purposes.
+Prompt engineering is the process of structuring an instruction that can be interpreted and understood by a generative AI model.
+So, a prompt is natural language text describing the task that an AI should perform.
+Prompt engineering may involve phrasing a query, specifying a style, providing relevant context or assigning a role to the AI.

+There are different types of prompt engineers: zero-shot prompting, few-shot prompting, chain-of-thought, generated-knowledge prompting, prompt chaining and tree-of-thought.
+We used several of them.

 #### 1. Mistral

-For the purposes of this project, Mistral.ai was employed as well.
+For the purposes of this project, Mistral.ai was employed.
 Mistral.ai is a large language model developed by a team of researchers and engineers at the French company Hugging Face.
 The model is designed to generate human-like text based on input prompts, and it is capable of understanding and responding to a wide variety of natural language queries and commands.
 Its key features include: advanced architecture, high performance, scalability and versatility.
 Its size and complexity make it one of the most advanced language models available today.

 ##### Scalability: